Continuous Generative Neural Networks: A Wavelet-Based Architecture in Function Spaces: Numerical results

 \section{Numerical results}

 We present here numerical results validating our theoretical findings.
 In Section~\ref{sec:training} we describe how we train a CGNN, in Section~\ref{sec:deconv} we apply a CGNN-based reconstruction algorithm to signal deblurring, and in Section~\ref{appendix:generation} we show qualitative results on the generation and reconstruction capabilities of CGNNs.
-Additional details are included in \ref{appendix_num_det}.